dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  To hope means to be ready at every moment for that which is not yet born, and yet not become desperate if there is no birth in our lifetime.
+  Mystical explanations are thought to be deep; the truth is that they are not even shallow.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1493 days)